FFmpeg/FFV1/ffv1.md

     }
 ```

 Note, this is different from JPEG-LS, which doesn’t use prediction in run mode and uses a different encoding and context model for the last difference.
-On a small set of test Samples the use of prediction slightly improved the compression rate.
+On a small set of test Samples, the use of prediction slightly improved the compression rate.

 #### Initial Values for the VLC context state